Please ensure Javascript is enabled for purposes of website accessibility

 Options Trading

-An option is a contract giving you the right, but not the obligation, to buy or sell a specific security at a specific price over a specific period of time.
-After that period of time has elapsed (known as “expiration day”), the option ceases to exist.
+A long option is a contract giving you the right, but not the obligation, to buy or sell a specific security at a specific price over a specific period of time.
+After that period of time has elapsed (the option’s “expiration”), the option ceases to exist.

-A call option gives you the right to buy the security.
+A long call option gives you the right to buy the security.

-A put option gives you the right to sell the security.
+A long put option gives you the right to sell the security.

 There are numerous types of options trades.
 Depending on which method you choose, options trading can be used to hedge a portfolio, create yield or gain significant market exposure and returns with little capital risk.

-Options contracts typically represent 100 shares of the underlying stock.
+Options contracts typically represent 100 shares of the underlying stock or ETF.
 So, if you exercise a call, you’re buying 100 shares of the underlying stock; if you exercise a put, you are selling the underlying 100 shares at a stated price—known as the “strike price.”

 Options Premium: This is also known as the options “price.”
 The potential loss for the holder of an option is limited to the premium paid for the contract.
-On the other hand, the initial premium can offset the potential loss for the seller of the option.
+On the other hand, the initial premium can offset potential losses or generate income for the seller of the option.

 Time Decay: All options are wasting assets whose time value erodes by expiration—and that erosion is called “time decay.”
 The more time remaining until expiration day, the higher the premium will be.
-That’s because the longer an option’s lifetime, the greater the possibility that the underlying share price will move to make the option in-the-money.
+That’s because the longer an option’s life, the greater the possibility that the underlying share price will move to make the option in the money.

 Implied Volatility: If the market becomes volatile, or if volatility is expected, implied volatility will rise, thereby increasing options prices.
 Conversely, low market volatility lowers options prices.
 The Chicago Board of Options Exchange Volatility Index (VIX)—a.k.a. the investor “fear gauge”—is the best way to measure near-term volatility in the S&P 500.
 It represents the market’s volatility expectations over the next 30 days.